 Material and Methods

-The present study, entitled “Effect of Plant Growth Regulators on Growth, Flower Yield and Quality of Gaillardia,” was conducted during 2022–2023 at the experimental farm of Pt.
+The present study, was conducted during 2022-23 at the experimental farm of Pt.
 K. L. Shukla College of Horticulture and Research Station, Pendri, Rajnandgaon.
 The site is geographically situated at 21.10° N latitude and 81.03° E longitude, with an average elevation of 307 meters above mean sea level.
 The climate of the region is tropical, characterized by hot summers, moderately cold winters, and a warm, humid monsoon season.
 During the experimental period, the maximum and minimum temperatures ranged from 26.4°C to 36.8°C and 9.2°C to 23.9°C, respectively, with a recorded rainfall of 70.5 mm.
 The soil of the experimental site was deep, moderately drained clay soil with a pH of 7.1, organic carbon 0.64g kg-1, Available NPK 175 kg/ha, 3.18 kg/ha and 261 kg/ha, respectively.
 A field trail with three replicates was performed in RBD.
 Treatment consists of different concentrations of GA₃ (100 ppm, 200 ppm, 250 ppm), NAA (100 ppm, 150 ppm, 200 ppm), CCC (500 ppm, 750 ppm, 1000 ppm), MH (50 ppm, 100ppm, 150 ppm) and control (Distilled water).
 The genotype ‘Miraj’, a promising variety of Gaillardia, was used as the planting material for the experiment.
 This genotype was procured from the University of Horticultural Sciences, Bagalkot, Karnataka.
 The plants bear yellow flowers and are hardy, with good adaptability to a wide range of climatic conditions.
 The variety is characterized by spreading branches and thin, elongated, hairy leaves.

 For seedling production, 98-celled protrays were used, filled with a growing medium consisting of cocopeat and soil in a 1:1 ratio.
-One seed was sown per cell at a depth of 1 cm, using approximately 13–15 trays for seed germination.
+One seed was sown per cell at a depth of 1 cm, using approximately 13-15 trays for seed germination.
 The trays were covered with a mulch sheet to facilitate rapid germination and placed under a protected structure.
 Regular watering was done daily.
-After 30 days of sowing, healthy seedlings having 4–5 true leaves were selected for transplanting.
+After 30 days of sowing, healthy seedlings having 4-5 true leaves were selected for transplanting.
 Transplantation was carried out in the evening hours to avoid exposure to direct sunlight, and immediate light irrigation was provided.
 The seedlings were transplanted at a spacing of 40 × 30 cm.
 As per the recommending dose of manure for growth and development of plant FYM was applied @ 4.5 kg uniformly per plot into the soil before transplanting.
 Good cultural practices were followed during the entire crop period.
 Observations on vegetative (at 60 and 90 DAT) and yield parameters were observed and analyzed statistically using the analysis technique of variance with randomized block design (Panse and Sukhatme, 1995).
 The level of significance of t-test and F-test was kept at 5% (P=0.05.